Follow our step-by-step guides to help you get up and running with EE.

 - Microwave ovens

 - Computers - if obstructing wireless cards

 - Bluetooth devices

 - Any other wireless devices using the 2.4GHz frequency range

 The further away the source of interference is from the wireless router, the less chance there is that it will cause an issue.

-Search our help channel for more help changing channel.
+Search our help channel for more help changing channel with other router's.